ted-piotrowski/shademap-examples/docs/route.md

+# Direct sunlight along a route

+The code for this example is available [here](/examples/route.html)

 In this example I will show how to use ShadeMap to calculate how much direct sunlight a vehicle, such as a bus, receives while traveling along a route.
 I will use Berlin bus route M44 represented as a GeoJSON LineString geometry I obtained [here](https://umap.openstreetmap.fr/en/datalayer/2737191/).

 The bus travels 1.41 km over the course of 10 minutes.
 To simplify this exercise we will assume the bus has a constant velocity.
 For a more accurate calculation, real-time bus location data represented by [GTFS](https://gtfs.org/) could be used instead.